jahan-addison/credence/README.md

 ### B Compiler to z80 in C++

-* The frontend is built with a [easy-to-read LALR(1) grammar and parser generator in python](https://github.com/jahan-addison/xion/tree/master), that interfaces with C++ via CPython
+* The frontend is built with an [easy-to-read LALR(1) grammar and parser generator in python](https://github.com/jahan-addison/xion/tree/master), that interfaces with C++ via CPython
-* The backend will focus on modern work in SSA, Sea of Nodes, and compiler optimizations through IR breakthroughs in LLVM, gcc, V8, and related toolchains.
+* The backend will focus on modern work in SSA, Sea of Nodes, and compiler optimizations through IR breakthroughs in LLVM, gcc, V8, and related toolchains

 ### Installation